October 2, 2025

 Environmental Poverty

 Housing, water, climate and land affect every part of life.
 Children in poverty often face dangerous conditions like flooding, drought or disease.
-The opposite of environmental poverty is having safe shelter, clean air and water, sanitation and protection from preventable illness.
+The opposite of environmental poverty is having safe shelter, healthy sanitation and protection from preventable illnesses.

 Spiritual Poverty